IngoMTFritz/circuit-stability-development/README.md

 ## Overview of the Repository

 This repository contains the code and data used to generate the figures for the publication.
-Each figure is associated with a specific Jupyter notebook, which contains the analysis and visualization steps.
+Each figure is associated with a specific script or Jupyter notebook, which contains the analysis and visualization steps.
 The repository is organized as follows:

 ## Repository Structure

-- **Jupyter Notebooks**:
+- **Scripts and Jupyter Notebooks**:
-  Each figure has a corresponding notebook:
   - `Fig2_S1.ipynb`: Analysis and plots for Figure 2 and Supplementary Figure 1.
   - `Fig3_S2.ipynb`: Analysis and plots for Figure 3 and Supplementary Figure 2.
   - `Fig4_S3.ipynb`: Analysis and plots for Figure 4 and Supplementary Figure 3.
-  - `Fig5_S4_S5.ipynb`: Analysis and plots for Figure 5 and Supplementary Figures 4 and 5.
+  - `Figure_6B_S6_mean_levels.m`: MATLAB script for analysis and plots related to Figure 6A and 6B.
+  - `Figure_6DE_real_rel_weights.m`: MATLAB script for analysis and plots related to Figure 6C (likely for relative weights).

 - **Data Files**:
-  - `l1_PSD_areas.pkl` and `l3_PSD_areas.pkl`: Preprocessed data files used in the analysis.
+  - `l1_PSD_areas.pkl` and `l3_PSD_areas.pkl`: Preprocessed data files used in the analysis (for Python notebooks).
+  - `MATLAB model/data_swc_processed/`: Folder containing SWC files, likely neuron morphology data, used by the MATLAB scripts.
+  - `MATLAB model/data/density_l1_l3_dendrite.csv`: Data file for synapse densities used by the MATLAB scripts.
+  - `MATLAB model/data/t.mat`: Output data file from the MATLAB script `Figure_6B_S6_mean_levels.m`.

 - **Plots Directory**:
   - Contains subdirectories for each figure (`Fig2/`, `Fig3/`, etc.) where generated plots are saved.
+The MATLAB scripts will output plots to `MATLAB model/output_plots/`.

 - **Source Code**:
-  - `helper.py`: Contains utility functions for data processing and analysis.
+  - `helper.py`: Contains utility functions for data processing and analysis (for Python notebooks).
-  - `plot_settings.py`: Contains matplotlib style settings for consistent figure formatting.
+  - `plot_settings.py`: Contains matplotlib style settings for consistent figure formatting (for Python notebooks).
+  - `MATLAB model/compute_r2.m`: MATLAB function used for R-squared calculations.
+  - `MATLAB model/plotBinnedAverages.m`: MATLAB function used for plotting binned averages.
+  - `MATLAB model/process_swc_synapses.m`: MATLAB script for processing SWC synapse data.
+  - `MATLAB model/rel_weights.m`: MATLAB script used to get the relative weights of a neuron.

 ## Required Toolboxes and Libraries

+### Python
-To run the notebooks, the following Python libraries are required:
+To run the Python notebooks, the following Python libraries are required:

 - **Specialized Libraries**:
   - [`pymaid`](https://github.com/navis-org/pymaid): For interacting with CATMAID instances.
 Install using: